MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Set-Location.md

 This command makes the WSManPaths location stack the current location stack.

 The `*-Location` cmdlets use the current location stack unless a different location stack is specified in the command.
-For information about location stacks, see the [Notes Section](#Notes).
+For information about location stacks, see the Notes.

 ### Example 5: Navigate location history using +/-